nscherf/Machine-learning-lectures/slides-new.md

 ## No free lunch theorem

 > All models are wrong, but some models are useful. — George Box (Box and Draper 1987, p424).

-- no free lunch theorem (Wolpert 1996)
+- *no free lunch* theorem (Wolpert 1996)
 	- no universally best model across all problems
 	- assumptions that works well in one domain often fail in another

 ----

-## The unreasonable effectiveness of data
+### The unreasonable effectiveness of data

+- simple models with lots of data will beat sophisticated models with few data
+- try to use unsupervised learning if you can

 ---